MILFORD ROAD RUNNERS CLUB INC.

 Section 2.
 Restricted Purposes.
-The Club is not formed for pecuniary interest of financial gain, and no part of the assets, income, profit of the Club is distributed to, or inures to the benefit of its directors or officers except to the extent permitted under the Nonstock Corporation Law of the State of Connecticut.
+The Club is not formed for pecuniary interest of financial gain, and no part of the assets, income, profit of the Club is distributed to, or inures to the benefit of its officers or any member.
 No substantial part of the activities of the Club shall be for the carrying on of propaganda, or otherwise attempting to influence legislation, and the Club shall not participate on intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.

 Section 3.
 Promotion of Purposes.
 The purposes of the Club are promoted through an achievement awards program, through special Club-sponsored fun runs, through its meetings and communications with the public and are governed and qualified by the basic policies set forth in Article III.

 The following are the basic policies of the Club:

 Section 1.
 Nature.
 The Club shall be noncommercial, nonsectarian and nonpartisan.